 Avoid buying drinks

 Unless you’re buying from grocery stores, buying drinks when travelling can be pretty expensive.
 When I was in Paris, a can of Coke cost more than a glass of wine while in parts of Europe a small bottle of water was 3 Euros.
 This may not sound like a lot, but it definitely adds up fast.
-Remember, grocery stores are your friend.
+In many places, it is safe to drink tap water.
+So save yourself some money and bring a reusable water bottle you can refill.
+If that’s not the case, buy from the grocery store.

 Splurge on at least one meal